flokoe/bash-hackers-wiki/docs/snipplets/add_color_to_your_scripts.md

 Make your scripts output more readable using bash colors.
 Simply add these variables to your script, and you will be able to echo in color.
-(I haven\'t added all the colors available, just some basics)
+(I haven't added all the colors available, just some basics)

     # Colors
     ESC_SEQ="\x1b["